 Myrmecochory

 Myrmecochory (pronounced: muhr-muh-koh-KOR-ee) is the dispersal of fruits and seeds by ants.
 I love this word!

-I have written about this phenomenon with two other plants, bleeding heart and trillium.
-The seeds have a white, oil-rich appendage known as an elaiosome, which is attractive to ants.
+At the arboretum, there are three plants (trillium, bleeding heart, and the inside-out flower) with seeds that have a white, oil-rich appendage known as an elaiosome, which is attractive to ants.
 They will collect the seed to eat the elaiosome and then discard the seed, thus helping to disperse it.

 Nature is an inexhaustible source of wonder.
 I hope to see you out there.